Aman9026/100DaysOfMachineLearning/LOG.md

 * Read a bit about spark & keras, relation between tensorflow and keras.
 * Learnt how using neural network we try to simulate human mind in machine.
 * Tried Auto feature selection and Activation Function.

+## Day 13
+* Learnt about Activation function and its uses
+* Read about Perceptron and Epoch
+* Tried Auto Feature Selection, Feed Forward and Back Propagation.

+## Day 14
+* Read and implemented Visualization(folium library), Backend concepts of folium, Object Detection.Darknet framework
+* Read about Backend concepts of folium,
+* Object detection using YOLO

+## Day 15
+* Read about Observing Uniform distribution Graph, Concept of Granular, Bins(Interval), Univariate, Bivariate & Multivariate and KDE, Seaborn library,Classification and sigmoid function.
+* Used activation function as "sigmoid" in ANN model to get continuous output.
+* Implemented histogram, distplot etc

+## Day 16
+* Read about Binary Classification and Feature Engineering on NaN values
+* Tried predicting survivors with Titanic dataset
+* Implemented bargraph, heatmap etc